 California Children's Services (CCS)

 If your child has a catastrophic or serious medical condition, the California Children Services (CCS) program may be able to provide financial assistance for diagnostic and treatment up to age 21.
-Physical and occupational therapy services also are available (see MTP).
+Physical and occupational therapy services also are available - see the Medical Therapy Program (MTP).
 Applicants must meet medical, financial and residential eligibility requirements.

 - Your child must be under 21 years of age.